 Pursuit of Option 2 in itself should not preclude the development from also pursuing Options 1, 3 and 4, and indeed thoughtful consideration could de-risk proposals as well as provide for a more pleasant living environment.
 Pressures around options 1, 3 and 4 are much less substantial and embedding the options, even partially, could be synergetic to the wider project and policy ambitions.
 For instance, incorporation of measures for Option 1 would facilitate the extension of the Cherrywood Green Infrastructure into the plan area as well as provide a buffer between the project proposal and locally important biodiversity areas and a watercourse to the north.

-Table 2-11 below outlines the proposed Green Infrastructure & Biodiversity infrastructure requirements as outlined in Table 6-1 in the Part 3 Options Development and Assessment Report.
+Table 2-11 below outlines the proposed Green Infrastructure & Biodiversity infrastructure requirements as outlined in Table 6-1 in the Part 3 Options Development and Assessment Report and as carried forward into the Part 4 Report.